 This panel of experts in public consultation will guide the work of the Advisory Council throughout the selection process.

 A multiple award winning teacher, Jonathan Rose is Associate Professor of Political Studies at Queen's University.
 He has a long standing interest in deliberative practice and Canadian politics.
 He was the Academic Director of the Ontario Citizens' Assembly on Electoral Reform, the first such body in Ontario and second in the world.
 In 2013, Jonathan designed and implemented a citizens’ assembly for Prince Edward County in Ontario and is a regular contributor on citizen participation to the Institute on Governance’s Executive Leadership Program.

 Dr. Barbara Crow

-Professor Crow is the Dean, Graduate Studies at York University.
-She is currently Chair of the Ontario Council of Graduate Studies, and on the Board of the Canadian Association of Graduate Studies and the Senior Women Academic Administrators of Canada.
-She is a past-president of the Canadian Women's Studies Association.
-She has worked on a number of large-scale interdisciplinary grants with engineers, designers, artists and communication scholars to produce technical and cultural content for mobile experiences.
-She is one of the co-founders of the Mobile Media Lab, co-founding editor of wi: journal of mobile media.
+Barbara Crow is the Dean of the Faculty of Arts and Science at Queen’s University.
+Barbara's research interests are in the social, cultural, political and economic implications of digital technologies, and she has edited collections on mobile technologies, radical feminism, and Canadian Women’s Studies.
+Her education includes a Bachelor of Arts Honours in political science and Women’s studies, and a Master’s and a PhD in Sociology.
+Barbara has worked on a number of large-scale interdisciplinary grants with engineers, designers, artists and communication scholars to produce technical and cultural content for mobile experiences and she is also one of the co-founders of the Mobile Media Lab, and a co-founding editor of wi: a journal of mobile media.